 The world’s leading producer of rice is China.
 Other top producers are Bangladesh, Japan, and Sri Lanka.

 5. Maize Farming

 Maize, like wheat, requires moderate rainfall and adequate sunshine.
-It, therefore, grows well in the United States, Mexico, Brazil, India, Canada and Russia.
+It grows well in the United States, Mexico, Brazil, India, Canada, and Russia.

 6. Tea Farming

 Tea is an important beverage all over the world.
-It grows best in a sloping landscape where there is adequate rainfall all year long, and temperatures are cool and not high.
-It grows well in China, Kenya, India and Sri Lanka.
+It grows best in a sloping landscape with adequate rainfall all year, and temperatures are cool and not high.
+It grows well in China, Kenya, India, and Sri Lanka.

 7. Coffee Farming